din/compose/README.md

 - `didCreate` is invoked as soon as one of instances was created.
 The UUID of created component is supplied via the emitter.
 - `didDestroy` is invoked as soon as one of instances was destroyed.
 The UUID of destroyed component is supplied via the emitter.

+#### Supplementary methods

+Sometimes it is necessary to access the particular instance of an instance component to subscribe to its parts.
+The `InstanceComponent` has a `instance(for id: UUID)` instance method which helps retrieving a particular instance of an underlying component managed by the `InstanceComponent` component.

 ## <a name='Services'></a>Services